 If you’re interested in local arts and crafts, stop by the Bribie Island Community Arts Centre at Banksia Beach and browse the leadlighting, woodwork, paintings, pottery, glass work and jewellery on offer.

 With its manicured parks and gardens brimming with colour, and well-preserved heritage architecture, the historic Darling Downs city of Toowoomba provides visitors with a taste of the rural Queensland of yesteryear.
 The city occupies a commanding position at the top of the Great Dividing Range — 700 metres above sea level.
 The cooler temperatures at this height allow for the growing of plants and trees normally associated with colder climates.
 It gives the city a very English feel.

-The 25-hectare Queens Park and Botanic Gardens is the ideal place to stretch the legs after driving up the range, or enjoy a picnic.
+The 25-hectare Queens Park and Botanic Gardens is the ideal place to stretch the legs after driving up the range.
 From autumn to winter (March to August) the impressive array of deciduous trees change colour from green to red to gold.
 The town celebrates the arrival of spring with the popular Toowoomba Carnival of Flowers.

-A trove of historical artefacts awaits you at the Cobb and Co Museum — including an extensive display of horse-drawn vehicles.
+A trove of historical artefacts awaits you at the Cobb+Co Museum — including an extensive display of horse-drawn vehicles.